dongchen-coder/symFP/SoftwareArtifact.md

 ```

 ### Precision Test (Fig. 5)
 Here is the guide for running the precision test.
+This test result corresponds to Figure 5 in the paper.
 In this test, we compare the miss ratio curve after doing the SPS and trace analysis.
 ```bash
 # go to the sps_pldi18_aec/test_run/ directory
 # run the script for static parallel sampling locality analysis and trace analysis.
 Notes that the running time for this two script will last around XXX minutes.